python/cpython/Doc/library/urllib.parse.rst

 .. function:: urlsplit(url, scheme='', allow_fragments=True)

-   This is similar to :func:`urlparse`, but does not split the params from the URL.
+   This is similar to :func:`urlparse`, the returned SplitResult/SplitResultBytes object will split the parameters from the URL, for example, the components of the network location variable - username, password, hostname, and port - are available as extra attributes.
    This should generally be used instead of :func:`urlparse` if the more recent URL syntax allowing parameters to be applied to each segment of the *path* portion of the URL (see :rfc:`2396`) is wanted.
 A separate function is needed to